mposolda/misc/stocker/README.md

 P1

+- Display "Average purchase price" in the Transactions view in the first table.

 - Tax from disposals in the "companies" and "summary" view

 - Update from latest dividends from Lynx (activity statement)